-- limit the consequences of such accidents for individuals and the environment.
+- to limit the consequences of such accidents for people and the environment (emergency planning).

 This Directive imposes preventive safety measures, such as:

 - obligations on the operator of the establishment to

 - take all necessary measures to prevent major accidents or to mitigate their consequences

 - draw up and implement a prevention policy